 College of Rural & Community Development PCMIP

 The prerequisites for acceptance into the program is a Bachelor of Science or Bachelor of Arts degree from an accredited institution in Rural Development, Alaska Native Studies, Business Administration, Natural Resources Management, Political Science, Economics, Northern Studies, or a related field with at least at 3.0 Grade Point Average.
 Student applicants with less than a 3.0 Grade Point Average may take the Graduate Record Exam (GRE) in order to supplement their GPA.
 Final determination of acceptance into the program remains with program faculty, who may use the GRE scores in combination with the GPA to evaluate prospective master's students.
 For more information about the Department of Alaska Native and Rural Development go to http://www.uaf.edu/danrd/.
-The contacts for this program in the Department are:
+The contact for this program in the Department is:

 Peace Corps Requirements

 To become a Peace Corps volunteer you must be at least 18 years old and be a citizen of the United States.
 Your medical and legal history will also be evaluated.
 If for some reason you are not accepted into the Peace Corps you will be permitted to continue your graduate studies if you have been accepted into a graduate program.
 For further information about applying to the Peace Corps and the Master's International Program visit the Peace Corps web site.